Melbourne: Sport

 Australian rules football, Australia's most popular spectator sport, traces its origins to matches played in parklands next to the MCG in 1858.
 Its first laws were codified the following year by the Melbourne Football Club, also a founding member, in 1896, of the Australian Football League (AFL), the sport's elite professional competition.
 Headquartered at Docklands Stadium, the AFL fields a further eight Melbourne-based clubs: Carlton, Collingwood, Essendon, Hawthorn, North Melbourne, Richmond, St Kilda, and the Western Bulldogs.
 The city hosts up to five AFL matches per round during the home and away season, attracting an average of 40,000 spectators per game.
 The AFL Grand Final, traditionally held at the MCG, is the highest attended club championship event in the world.

-In soccer, Melbourne is represented in the A-League by Melbourne Victory, Melbourne City FC and Western United FC.
-The rugby league team Melbourne Storm plays in the National Rugby League, and in rugby union, the Melbourne Rebels and Melbourne Rising compete in the Super Rugby and National Rugby Championship competitions, respectively.
+In soccer, Melbourne is represented in the A-League by Melbourne Victory, Melbourne City FC and Western United FC, and in rugby league it is home to the National Rugby League team, Melbourne Storm.
 North American sports have also gained popularity in Melbourne: basketball sides South East Melbourne Phoenix and Melbourne United play in the NBL; Melbourne Ice and Melbourne Mustangs play in the Australian Ice Hockey League; and Melbourne Aces plays in the Australian Baseball League.
 Rowing also forms part of Melbourne's sporting identity, with a number of clubs located on the Yarra River, out of which many Australian Olympians trained.